 For more than 375 years, the Augustinians were the creators and guardians of unsuspected treasures.
 Thanks to a rich heritage preserved over the centuries, the Monastère des Augustines is now a unique place of history as well as an exceptional research location to discover the history of the Augustinians and that of Québec society.

-So delicious and hearty, this vegan lentil dahl (or dal) recipe is an Indian dish made of lentils.
-Our chef Jean-Mathieu Leclerc concocted this wonderful recipe you can put together in a flash!
+So delicious and healthy, this vegan lentil dahl (or dal) recipe is an Indian dish made of lentils.
+Our chef at Le Restaurant du Monastère Jean-Mathieu Leclerc concocted this wonderful recipe you can put together in a flash!

 Do you sometimes feel like your daily life is busy and that you have to deal with complex situations while juggling with a flood of information that saturates your mental hard drive?
 If this is the case, perhaps you have difficulty finding clarity within yourself, discovering who you are becoming when going through life’s tribulations, and making decisions that are aligned with your core being.
 To help you come back to yourself, Manon Lavoie invites you on an introspective journey that consists of exploring the cycle of your inner seasons.